languel/mediamime/docs/PRD.md

 ### 4.1 Sources & Rendering
 - Switch between live webcam and sample footage with visual status feedback.
 - Mirror output independently of the camera feed (mirroring is disabled for prerecorded sources).
 - Overlay pose, hands, face, segmentation, and diagnostics with per-stream toggles.
+Default state enables pose, left/right hand, face, and score overlays on both the main canvas and preview while keeping other diagnostics off until needed.
+- Render face landmarks as highlighted points instead of the tessellated wireframe to improve legibility against busy footage.
+- Load with only the Preview panel visible; other floating panels remember their last layout but start hidden on first launch to reduce visual clutter.

 ### 4.2 Editor
 - Provide rectangle, ellipse, polyline, and polygon tools with keyboard shortcuts.